leolellisr/leolellisr.github.io/projects.md

 * Implementation of Big Data tools for spreadsheet automation and optimization;
 * Creation, development and programming of indicators using Business Intelligence tools;
-* Survey of data related to the R\&D sector and assistance in tasks of the administrative team.
+* Survey of data related to the R&D sector and assistance in tasks of the administrative team.